Education City: History

 Education City was launched by Qatar Foundation in 1997.
-The same year, Virginia Commonwealth University became the first institute to establish itself on its campus.
+The following year, Virginia Commonwealth University became the first institute to establish itself on its campus.
+In 2001, Japanese architect Arata Isozaki was commissioned to design the master plan for Education City.
+Subsequently, the project underwent design modifications as the North and South campuses expanded.
 The city was officially inaugurated in 2003.

 Over the past 20 years, Education City has grown from a single school to a multi university campus with students from over 50 countries and an enormous research fund, offering significant opportunities for the advancement of knowledge and research across a variety of disciplines.